-Note: The quizzes may already be available in one of your Moodle courses.
-Check your Moodle course for the relevant quizzes.
-Instructors who wish to make the quiz available within their Moodle course may ask for the files from Spencer Jardine.
+Note: Look for ResearchPath Tutorial quizzes may in your Moodle course.
+Instructors who wish to make the quiz available within their Moodle course may ask for the files from Spencer Jardine or Caprice Huse.

 The Library of Congress Call Number System